famouswelshman/famouspizza/README.md

 I used Gitpod as an online IDE and utilized the Code Institute repository template to create my MS4 project.
 Throughout the project I would complete regular commits in order to record changes made within the project.
 The project required some library installations which were done within the terminal although python3 came pre-installed.

 ## Heroku
-I would use Heroku as a hosting platform for the completed project.
+I would use Heroku as a web based hosting platform for the completed project.